 I’m met with more bored stares and side conversations.

 Um, Jesus, where are you?
 And what am I even doing?

 The seventh grader sitting next to me thinks he’s being sneaky, but I hear his whispers loud and clear, echoing the very words I’m fighting in my head: “she has no idea what she’s doing.”

 The fact that I keep pausing or stumbling over my words, or that I’m not asking questions in a way that anyone wants to respond to, may make it seem like I don’t know what I’m doing.
 But you have no idea that I spent hours writing this lesson, pulling out old curriculum building resources, incorporating educational materials that I know are valuable for spiritual formation.

 The short prayer I offer up at the end of the lesson may give you the impression that I’m disinterested in your personal relationships with Jesus.
+I’m just nervous and out of time.
 What you don’t see are the hours that I’ve already spent in prayer for each of you, asking Jesus to give me His heart for you, praying that you would find yourself more in love with Him at the end of this year.
 That’d you’d encounter the living God in a new way through this class.

 My inability to get any of you to share anything more than what instrument you play may make you think that I’m just going to give up on getting to know you.
 However, you don’t know that I already love each of you because I’ve seen glimpses of how much the Lord loves you.
 I already think you are amazing, that you are so complex, creative, and fun and all I want to do is get to know you.
 You don’t know that it’s breaking my heart to realize just how long it’s going to take to build these relationships.

-If only you knew, that the two simple words of “youth director” carry a weight these days that I hadn’t quite imagined feeling this way.
+If only you knew, that the two simple words of “youth director” carry a weight these days that I hadn’t quite imagined.